bioboot/demo2-github/README.md

-You already have a cone of this repo on your local machine from step one above that you can modify locally and also use `git pull origin master` to sync with any subsequent changes in the original GitHub repo. **However, you don't have permissions to actually `push` your changes to this original GitHub repo**.
+You already have a clone of this repo on your local machine from step one above that you can modify locally and also use `git pull origin master` to sync with any subsequent changes in the original GitHub repo. **However, you don't have permissions to actually `push` your changes to this original GitHub repo**.
 Go ahead and try if you like…

 > Side-Note: If you were added as a 'collaborator' on the repo then you would be able to **git push origin master**, in the same way you did for your own repo in demo1, and contribute your changes directly.
 This is simply the **shared repository model** and you can create your own by adding 'collaborators' to your own GitHub repos under the *Settings* link.
 For now we focus on the more complicated but common **fork and pull** approach.